Marco4413/vscode-pulsar-language/README.md

 Adds Pulsar Language support for VSCode.

-As of now only syntax highlighting is supported.
+Syntax highlighting and LSP are supported.

 ## What's Pulsar?